 |Art for All: British Posters for Transport (Yale Center for British Art)|

 This richly illustrated volume celebrates poster designs for London Transport and the pre-nationalisation railways, highlighting works that are among the triumphs of twentieth-century poster art.
 Designed to accompany an exhibition at the Yale Center for British Art, 'Art for All' features more than one hundred works executed for the Underground and the railways.
-You've missed the Yale show, but the exhibition will be at Musée de l'Imprimerie in Lyon, France, from 15th October 2010 to 13th February, 2011.
-You can get there by Eurostar ...
+You've missed the Yale show, but the exhibition was at Musée de l'Imprimerie in Lyon, France, from 15th October 2010 to 13th February, 2011.
+You could have gone there by Eurostar ...

 |British Prints from the Machine Age: Rhythms of Modern Life 1914-1939|